 Small, occasional doses of triprolidine would not be expected to cause any adverse effects in breastfed infants.
 Larger doses or more prolonged use may cause effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
 The nonsedating antihistamines are preferred alternatives.

 Maternal Levels.
-Single doses of triprolidine of 2.5 mg produced peak milk levels of about 7 to 9 mcg/L at about 1 to 2 hour after the dose in 3 women.
-Milk levels fell with half-lives ranging form 2.8 to 18.9 hours among the 3 mothers.
+Single doses of triprolidine of 2.5 mg produced peak milk levels of about 7 to 9 mcg/L at about 1 to 2 hours after the dose in 3 women.
+Milk levels fell with half-lives ranging from 2.8 to 18.9 hours among the 3 mothers.
 The dose a fully breastfed infant would receive was calculated to be 0.6 to 0.2% of the mother's weight-adjusted dosage.